 Top stock holdings in Buffett’s portfolio

 Berkshire takes a concentrated approach with its investments, typically holding the majority of its portfolio in just a few companies.
-Its largest holdings at the end of the second quarter accounted for about 75 percent of the portfolio’s value, and included these top five positions (valuations as of June 30, 2023):
+Its largest holdings at the end of the third quarter accounted for about 78 percent of the portfolio’s value, and included these top five positions (valuations as of September 30, 2023):

-Buffett spent about $1.4 billion repurchasing Berkshire stock in the second quarter of 2023.
+Buffett spent about $7.0 billion repurchasing Berkshire stock in the first nine months of 2023.
 This is an indication that he believes the shares are undervalued and continuing shareholders will benefit from the buybacks.